encode/django-rest-framework/docs/api-guide/parsers.md

 ## FormParser

-Parses HTML form content.  `request.DATA` will be populated with a `QueryDict` of data, `request.FILES` will be populated with an empty `QueryDict` of data.
+Parses HTML form content.  `request.data` will be populated with a `QueryDict` of data.

 You will typically want to use both `FormParser` and `MultiPartParser` together in order to fully support HTML form data.